Where can I get home insurance coverage with a Pit Bull?

 A high incidence of human fatalities due to attacks from pit bulls has led to legislation naming the pit bull as an aggressive and dangerous pet.

-Due to this legislation, much home insurance that once covered pit bulls as part of the original policy no longer insure them.
-It has become increasingly difficult to get home insurance that already includes aggressive dogs and it is not always easy to get a separate liability policy to cover them either.
+Due to this legislation, homeowners and renters insurance companies that once covered pit bulls as part of their original policy no longer insure them.
+It has become increasingly difficult to get home insurance that already includes dogs who have been labeled as aggressive, and it is not always easy to get a separate liability policy to cover them either.

 Statistics show that out of all the attacks from these breeds, 82% of them were on adults and 68% were on children.
 Out of all the fatalities from dog attacks, the three most dangerous breeds were responsible for 65%.
 They were also responsible for maiming 68% of the people.
 Approximately 75% of the attacks were noted as first time attacks.